A guide to getting a personal loan if you’ve just entered adulthood.

 Getting a loan as an 18-year-old is often more difficult than simply applying and being approved.
 You probably have little to no credit history, little savings and might not have a high-enough income to meet many lender’s eligibility requirements.
 So what are your options if you’re an 18-year-old who needs a loan?
 Read our guide to find out.

 I’m 18 and I need a loan.
 What are my options?

-While your options might be more limited than more experienced borrowers, you might be able to borrow from one of the following places:
+While your options might be more limited than more experienced borrowers, you might be able to qualify for one of the following options:

 Lenders that might accept 18-year-old applicants

 Follow these steps to up your chances of getting approved: